protohaven/printed_materials/common-tools/smithy.typ

 === Hardie Tools

 The drawer in the metal forge table holds hardie tools.
+These tools are meant to be used with the hardie hole on an anvil.

 #figure(
   image("images/smithy-square_tools.jpeg", width: 60%),
   caption: [
-    ...
+    Two cutting tools.
+Note the square profile of the stems.
   ],
 )